By Nancy Thomas (future CIA)

 To get past the bad and/or uncertain times, it’s critical to be reminded of (and hold on to) what you brought to the table before the event occurred.

-- You are (or should be) a self- motivated individual who has a plan for their life.
+- You are (or should be) a self-motivated individual who has a plan for your life.

 - You’ve worked hard to make hard choices and hard sacrifices to launch and further your career.